jpivarski/could-have-would-have-should-have/README.md

 These atemporal shenanigans have led many to say that quantum mechanics breaks causality.
 The way 19th century physicists thought nature worked, particles could only travel forward in time and each event happened because of the previous.
 The discovery of quantum mechanics in the early 20th century revealed that those commonsense assumptions were too strong.

 However, I think we're using the wrong word.
 Quantum mechanics broke determinism, not causality.
-Consider a statement of causality like, "If I push this glass, it will fall and smash on the floor."
+Consider a statement of causality like "If I push this glass, then it will fall and smash on the floor."
 In a classical (19th century) view of physics, everything from the pushed glass to the toppling over and smashing on the floor is deterministic: particles in the glass are attracted to the center of the Earth, they accelerate according to prescribed laws of motion, and even the smashing is a complex but deterministic process.
 It would be possible to describe the trajectory of each shard of glass and how it spins as it moves as a mathematical function.
 In fact, modern video games demonstrate this well: computers evaluate the formulae discovered by classical physicists, producing scenes that look just like real glasses falling off real tables.

 The part classical physics leaves out is the "If I push this glass" clause.
 Some classical physicists were philosophical determinists: humans are made of atoms, which follow prescribed laws, so humans and their behaviors are prescribed as well.
 The human in this example couldn't _not_ push the glass.
 Other classical physicists thought there was a division in nature: human decision making is a divine spark, an input to nature's processes as much as a video game player is an exception to the simulation that governs everything else.